-Whether or not they show depend on a number of factors, including:
+Whether or not they show depends on a number of factors, including:

 - Ad Rank – A minimum Ad Rank score is required for extensions to show.
 To meet it, you may have to increase your bid or ad quality

-- Position of your ad – higher ad position = higher likelihood your extensions will show.
-Google notes, “the AdWords system generally won’t allow ads in lower positions to get more incremental clicks from extensions than the incremental clicks they’d get from moving up to a higher position.”
+- Position of your ad – higher ad position = higher likelihood that your extensions will show.
+Google notes, “the system generally won’t allow ads in lower positions to get more incremental clicks from extensions than the incremental clicks they’d get from moving up to a higher position.”
 So if you need a higher position, you may have to pay for it with higher bids amounts.

 In a nutshell, your extensions are used at Google’s discretion, and your bid amount and ad quality factor in quite a bit.

-While I do recommend enabling any extensions you might find helpful, keep in mind that they will be most beneficial to those with already-high ad positions.
+While I do recommend enabling any type of ad extensions that you might find helpful, keep in mind that they will be most beneficial to those with already-high ad positions.

 For tips on how to make your extensions more likely to show, click here.